top of page

 A core part of this course is reading and digesting research papers from the database research community.
 Throughout the course, we will cover approximately 20 research papers.
 Each student will present two papers to the class along with a classmate.
 Each presentation will be followed by a Q&A session with the class.

 Throughout the course, you will propose and pursue a research project that involves implementing and benchmarking some technqiue or method that we covered in class.
-Project proposals will be due approximately half-way through the course.
-These projects will be done in pairs.
-A project report will be due in the end of the course.
+More information can be found here

 Office Hours